1. About us

-At East Devon District Council our ambition is to make East Devon an outstanding place.
-As a Gold Investor in People, making this an outstanding place to work is also at the very top of our agenda.
+At East Devon District Council our ambition is to be an outstanding and well-run council.
+As a Platinum Investor in People, making this an outstanding place to work is also at the very top of our agenda.

 Our relocation to Blackdown House in Honiton, investment in new mobile technologies and a flexible approach means that staff can achieve a great work life balance as well as meeting the needs and expectations of our customers.

 As an innovative and forward thinking Council we offer a range of exciting career opportunities across a diverse range of services.